-1. Set the Depth Regulator Lever to the "TRAVEL" position.
+1. Set the Depth Regulator Lever to travel position.
 Do this by lifting the tiller by the handlebars, then pulling straight back on the lever and sliding down to the highest notched setting.
-See Figure 3-2.
+See Fig. 3-2.

 - 2. Set the Wheel Speed Lever to the Freewheel position.
 To do this, move the lever approximately halfway between the Fast and Slow settings while you rock the tiller forward and backward until the wheels move freely.
-See Figure 3-2. - 3.
+See Fig. 3-2 - 3.
 Lift the Handlebars high enough to clear the tiller tines and pull back firmly to dislodge the tiller from the platform wheel wells.